 The attraction was designed by architect Rand Elliott based on consultations with Route 66 author and historian Michael Wallis.
 Although a new addition to Route 66, both McClendon and Elliott wanted to ensure that it fit with the aesthetics of other iconic Mother Road attractions.

-A soft opening was held in late spring of 2007 in which hundreds of people showed up.
+A soft opening was held in the late spring of 2007, in which hundreds of people showed up.
 At the time of its completion and grand opening, the massive Pops Soda Bottle was considered to be the tallest soda bottle in the world, weighing in at over four tons.
 It was constructed by WW Steel in Oklahoma City at their fabrication plant there.
-Once completed, it was delivered as one piece and took an entire day to move to its new home.
+Once completed, it was delivered in one piece and took an entire day to move to its new home.

 A Pop Lover’s Paradise: The Soda Ranch

 While the massive soda bottle can’t hold any liquid, visitors will be delighted at what they find inside.
 The convenience store offers over 700 different flavors of soda, from classic flavors to berry sodas.
 “Dublin Dr Pepper” is one of their best-selling brands, while the old-fashioned root beer is the main flavor sold.
 In fact, they have over 80 varieties of root beer.